spragl/Cgi_reply/README.md

     Replies with the given hashref transformed into JSON, and then exits.

-- csystem( $c )
+- set\_header( %h )

-    CGI system.
-Runs the given command and returns the output.
-Your script will wait for it to complete.
+    Add and or overwrite the headers that are going to be used in a reply.

 - cexec ...